 What Is the Difference Between UHPLC and HPLC?

-In short, there are two main differences between UHPLC and HPLC:
+In summary, the two main differences between UHPLC and HPLC are:

 What is HPLC?

-HPLC is an acronym for High-Performance Liquid Chromatography.
-HPLC is a separation technique that allows analysts to separate a complex mixture of known or unknown compounds and quantify how much of each compound exists in the sample.
-Separation occurs by introducing a sample into a liquid stream (mobile phase), which moves the sample into the column.
-The mobile phase moves through the system because of the HPLC pump.
+HPLC stands for High-Performance Liquid Chromatography.
+It is a separation technique used to isolate a complex mixture of known or unknown compounds and determine the quantity of each compound in the sample.
+The separation process begins by introducing the sample into a liquid stream (mobile phase), which carries it through the column.
+The movement of the mobile phase through the system is driven by the HPLC pump.
 HPLC columns are packed with small particles (stationary phase), and separation occurs based on how the different compounds interact with the mobile phase and stationary phase.
 Some compounds/analytes spend a long time interacting with the stationary phase and are more retentive, while some compounds do not interact with the stationary phase and flow through the column at the same rate as the mobile phase (less retentive or no retention).
 When compounds exit the column, they flow through a detector, which sends a signal to a data system, and a chromatogram is displayed (graphical plot showing the separation).

 Over the past 50 years, significant improvements have been made to the critical components of the HPLC system.
 HPLC fittings and HPLC connectors have been engineered to withstand higher pressures.
 HPLC column manufacturers can reproducibly make smaller particles (stationary phase).
 With the popularity of smaller HPLC column particle sizes due to the decrease in analysis time, HPLC system pressures have increased significantly.
 These smaller particles led to the development of HPLC systems that can perform at higher pressures.